the centre for citizenship

 Accountability

-In 1998 were the accounts for the massive expenditure on transport and accommodation opened for parliamentary inspection.
-But the Public Accounts Committee of the House of Commons and the National Audit Office are stilled forbidden from looking at how the family spend the money the taxpayers provide for the Civil List.
+But the Public Accounts Committee of the House of Commons (PAC) and the National Audit Office (NAO) were still forbidden from looking at how the family spent the money the taxpayers provided for the Civil List.
 Instead, in June of 2002, the Windsor family published their own annual civil list accounts for the first time, for information only.
-And every ten years there has been a review of the Civil List payments by the Prime Minister, Chancellor of the Exchequer and Windsor’s head of finance.
-Such infrequency was said to be necessary for the "honour and dignity of the Crown" to be upheld.

 The family is exempt from the Freedom of Information Act as, despite the tax funding they receive and the privileged part they have in the government of the nation, they are not considered to be a "public authority".